buildo/retro/docs/toctoc/guides/token-based-authentication-flow.md

 ## How to use it

-You can create an `TokenBasedAuthenticationFlow` by providing the two authentication domains discussed above.
+You can create a `TokenBasedAuthenticationFlow` by providing the two authentication domains discussed above.

 `toctoc` provides some specialized implementations of such domains combinations